zackrdavis/zackrdavis.github.io/fonting-with-gans/text.md

 - training on a fast desktop with a Jupyter notebook
 - collecting inputs for desired outputs (62 alphanumeric characters)
 - exporting the trained network as .onnx
-- some math for interpolating between inputs
+- some math for lerping between inputs

 Unlike diffusion networks, GANs produce images in a single fast feedforward step, and their output makes up a smooth and [structured](https://machinelearningmastery.com/how-to-interpolate-and-perform-vector-arithmetic-with-faces-using-a-generative-adversarial-network/) latent space.
-So I thought they might be fast enough for animation, and their animation might be formally compelling.
+This is why I thought they might be fast enough for animation, and their animation might be formally compelling.

 I used Diego Gomez's [Vanilla GAN in PyTorch](https://github.com/diegoalejogm/gans) as a starting point and swapped the MNIST dataset for EMNIST.
-After some weird results from training, I visualized the first batch of training data:
+After some weird training results, I visualized the first batch of training data:

 ![a grid of handwritten numbers and letters with each one mirrored and rotated 90 degrees](twisted_samples.png "twisted")